Contact for a Free Consultation 714-721-4423

 High BAC Enhancement

-If you face this situation, it is highly recommended you call DUI Attorney Richard Wagner at (714) 721-4423.
+If you face this situation, it is highly recommended that you call DUI Attorney Richard Wagner at (714) 721-4423.

 Potential challenges to BAC evidence: